rcossio/MDwMD/README.md

 ## Conclusion

 This project represents a foundational step towards simplifying the acquisition and estimation of self-diffusion coefficients for proteins, offering significant potential for scientific research and analysis.
 Through ongoing development and community collaboration, we aim to enhance its utility and impact within the scientific community.
+For any questions please open an issue or write to rodrigoperez93@gmail.com.